No B.S. Time Management for Entrepreneurs

 People judge you by your punctuality.
-Most successful people make a point of having "instant reject criteria" to save their time in determining who they want to deal with - punctuality is one of these criteria.
+Most successful people point out having "instant reject criteria" to save their time in determining who they want to deal with - punctuality is one of these criteria.

 It's correlated to self-esteem.
-Someone that doesn't keep scheduled appointments is not only saying that you and your time are unimportant but is also revealing that he/she and his/her time are important either - low self-esteem characteristic.
+Someone that doesn't keep scheduled appointments is not only saying that you and your time are unimportant but is also revealing that they and their time are important either - low self-esteem characteristic.

 This chapter talks about discipline and habits.
 As usual, it starts by stating that you may achieve success if you have self-discipline.
 Beyond what everyone says, Dan talks about how demonstrated self-discipline is magnetic.
-If you demonstrate that you have self-discipline (the same as self-esteem and self-control), your clients will have an unconscious preference on you, to give their money to you.
+For example, if you demonstrate that you have self-discipline (the same as self-esteem and self-control), your clients will unconsciously prefer to give their money to you.

 Very successful people are secretly lazy and become exceptionally self-disciplined out of necessity.
-Because some of them are their boss, they can spend their time as please and because of this, it's very important to be self-disciplined.
+Because some of them are their boss, they can spend their time as pleasing, and because of this, it's essential to be self-disciplined.

-Three steps to consistent successful achievement: awareness, decision and action.
+Three steps to consistent achievement: awareness, decision, and action.